 We are currently accepting applications for a policy working group on the future of work.

 This group will look at how we should respond to the changing nature of work.
 It will address issues including: how to equip people to succeed in a more flexible, knowledge-based economy; empowerment in the workplace; the growth of insecure employment and the so-called ‘gig economy’; high levels of stress and low levels of well-being among the workforce; and reducing inequalities in the labour market.

-This working groups will start work at the end of 2019/start of 2020, with a view to producing consultation papers for discussion at Autumn Conference 2020 and final drafts for the FPC to consider over the period October – December 2020 for debate at Spring Conference 2021.
+This working groups will start work in the first half of 2020, with a view to producing consultation papers for discussion at Autumn Conference 2020 and final drafts for the FPC to consider over the period October – December 2020 for debate at Spring Conference 2021.